16 Important Humanitarian Crises and Trends to Know in 2026

 Technological developments

-Facial recognition and AI software make it easier than ever for totalitarian governments to track citizens and asylum seekers alike (as China does along the N. Korean border).
+Facial recognition and AI software make it easier than ever for totalitarian governments to track citizens and asylum seekers alike (as China does along the North Korean border).
 However, many governments and aid organizations are leveraging AI for good.
 More and more organizations are applying AI and other technologies to predictive analytics, which enable them to transition from emphasizing “disaster preparedness” to “anticipatory action.”
 Developments of note include:

 2. The Environmental Emergencies Centre (a UNEP/UNHCR initiative) oversees the IKI Project, an AI-driven project in Burundi, Chad and Sudan to investigate past environmental change around displacement hotspots and deliver future projections to inform adaptation measures and anticipatory action for integration in humanitarian programming.